vanlooverenkoen/lifepowr-flexio/README.md

 ## Remarks:

+- Current implementation was done for phone.
+No tablet or web support. (only small improvements on web)
 - I did not use SVG's to keep it simple, but I would normally use SVG's for icons.
 - The home page is recreated from the images in the playstore.
 The charts are just images.
 But I wanted to make it a more complete application.
 - I would do a lot more testing.
 But I did not have time to do it, gave some examples on what is important to do. (golden tests, widget tests, integration tests)